Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 who fought on the streets of Budapest, Königsberg, Vienna,

-and who hoisted the banner of our victory over Berlin!
+and who hoisted the banner of our Victory over Berlin!

 200 banners of the defeated Hitlertite armies